Swansea: Leisure and tourism

 Swansea Bay, Mumbles and Gower are home to various parks and gardens and almost 20 nature reserves.
 Clyne Gardens is home to a collection of plants set in parkland and host to 'Clyne in Bloom' in May.
 Singleton Park has acres of parkland, a botanical garden, a boating lake with pedal boats, and crazy golf.
 Plantasia is a tropical hothouse pyramid featuring three climatic zones, housing a variety of unusual plants, including several species which are extinct in the wild, and monkeys, reptiles, fish and a butterfly house.
 Other parks include Cwmdonkin Park, where Dylan Thomas played as a child, and Victoria Park which is close to the promenade on the seafront.

 Oxwich Bay on the Gower Peninsula was named the most beautiful beach in the United Kingdom by travel writers who visited more than 1,000 beaches around the world in search of the perfect sands (2007).
 The Travel Magazine praised Oxwich for "magnificent and unspoilt" scenery and as a "great place for adults and children to explore".
 It has over three miles (5 km) of sand and The Guardian named it one of Britain's blue-riband top 10 category beaches (2007).
 The Independent newspaper hailed Rhossili Bay as "the British supermodel of beaches" (2006) and the best beach in Britain for breathtaking cliffs (2007), whilst The Sunday Times listed it as one of the 25 best beaches in the world (2006).
 Thanks to its clear air and lovely golden sand, this romantic stretch of sand was voted the best place in the UK to watch the sun set (Country Living magazine 2005) and one of the top romantic spots in the country (The Guardian 2007).

 Llangennith Beach, with its soft sands, consistent beach break and great facilities, was listed as the best place to learn how to surf in Britain by The Observer (2006) and one of the 10 'classic surfing beaches by The Guardian (2007).
 Gower also claims Britain's Best Beach, Three Cliffs Bay.
 The Gower landmark topped the BBC Holiday Hit Squad nationwide competition (2006) and was voted Britain's best camping beach by The Independent thanks to its superb setting and quiet location (2007).
 Three Cliffs Bay also made the final of the ITV series Britain's Favourite View – the only nomination in Wales and backed by singer Katherine Jenkins.
 Nearby Brandy Cove came sixth in an online poll to find the UK's top beach for the baby boomer generation (2006).
 Beaches which won 2006 Blue Flag Beach Awards are: Bracelet Bay, Caswell Bay, Langland Bay, Port Eynon Bay and Swansea Marina (one of the few Blue Flag Marinas in Wales).
 All of these beaches also won a Seaside Award 2006.
 Limeslade was awarded the Rural Seaside Award and the Green Coast Award.
 Other Green Coast Awards went to Pwll Du, Rhossili Bay and Tor Bay.

+Swansea Pride was founded in 2008, and it is often hosted yearly in June.